 ProHealth Care ceremoniously broke ground on Oct.
-2 for a new building that will consolidate its heart and vascular teams and related outpatient services on the ProHealth Waukesha Memorial Hospital campus.
-Construction will begin in the coming weeks and is expected to take a year.
+2, 2017 for a new building that will consolidate its heart and vascular teams and related outpatient services on the ProHealth Waukesha Memorial Hospital campus.
+The center is expected to open in fall 2018.

 The groundbreaking event included remarks by Susan Edwards, CEO of ProHealth Care; Kooroush Saeian, MD, ProHealth Care cardiologist and physician leader for heart and vascular care; Paul Farrow, Waukesha County executive; Shawn Reilly, City of Waukesha mayor, and others.